-A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, State of California, described as follows:

-BEGINNING at the most northerly corner of Lot 37, as said lot is shown and so designated on that certain map of Tract No. 4677 filed in Book 168, Pages 14 through 18 of Miscellaneous Maps, Official Records of said County; thence along the northeasterly prolongation of the northwesterly line of said lot 60.00 feet to the pierhead line, as said pierhead line is described in Resolution No. 5908, passed and adopted August 1, 1988 by the City Council of said City; thence southeasterly along said pierhead line to the northeasterly prolongation of the southeasterly prolongation of the southwesterly along said northeasterly prolongation of the northeasterly along said northeasterly along northeasterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the westerly corner of Lot 68, as said lot is shown and so designated on that certain map of Tract No. 9168 filed in Book 371, Pages 16 through 20 of Miscellaneous Maps, Official Records of said County; thence along the southwesterly extension of the northwesterly line of said lot 60.00 feet to the pierhead line as said pierhead line is described in Resolution No. 5503, passed and adopted May 6, 1985 by the City Council of said City; thence southeasterly along said pierhead line to the southwesterly extension of the southwesterly extension of the southwesterly along said pierhead line to the POINT OF BEGINNING.